100 Notable alumni of

 -

-Buzz Aldrin is an American former astronaut, engineer and fighter pilot.
-He made three spacewalks as pilot of the 1966 Gemini 12 mission.
-As the Lunar Module Eagle pilot on the 1969 Apollo 11 mission, he and mission commander Neil Armstrong were the first two people to land on the Moon.
+Buzz Aldrin is an American former astronaut, aeronautical engineer, and fighter pilot.
+He made three spacewalks as pilot of the 1966 Gemini 12 mission, and was the Lunar Module Eagle pilot on the 1969 Apollo 11 mission.
+He was the second person to walk on the Moon after mission commander Neil Armstrong.
+Following the deaths of Armstrong in 2012 and pilot Michael Collins in 2021, he is the last surviving Apollo 11 crew member.
+Following Jim Lovell's death in 2025, Aldrin became the oldest living astronaut.

 -